Lunatics-SpaceApps/NASA-Space-Apps-2024/README.txt

 # Seismic Detection

+## Installation
+You should dowload the data folder from "Data Dowload.txt" and install the requirements from requirements.txt

 ## What is it for?
 It helps to recognize seismic events from other planets/satellites to reduce the energy needed to send this data back to earth.